 Flight times

 Choosing the flight time is quite important.
-Though it’s long regardless and whatever happens you need to adjust to a new time zone, booking a good departure time can make the whole thing a bit easier.
-I recommend an afternoon flight.
-This way, you have the excitement of the airport during the day, get on the plane, eat the meal and then when their usual bedtime arrives, it’s also the time that everyone begins to sleep onboard.
+Though it’s long regardless, and whatever happens, you need to adjust to a new time zone, booking a good departure time can make the whole thing a bit easier.
+I recommend a late afternoon flight.
+This way, you have the excitement of the airport during the day, get on the plane, eat the meal and then when their usual bedtime arrives, it’s also the time that everyone begins to sleep on board.
 Depending on which route you’re flying, you can hope to get a decent stretch of sleep, then a bit of breakfast and activities before the stopover.

 Babies under two don’t need to have their own seat and can sit on a parent’s lap.
-They still need to have a ticket though which usually costs around 10% of the fare.
-If you have a large one year old you can usually book them a seat, but generally, this needs to be done over the phone rather than online.
-Children in a seat usually pay around 75% of the full fare, but it varies depending on the airline.
+They still need to have a ticket, which (depending on the airline) costs around 10% of the fare.
+If you have a large one-year-old, you can usually book them a seat, but generally, this needs to be done over the phone rather than online.
+Children in a seat usually pay around 75% of the full fare for long-haul flights, but it varies depending on the airline.

 Bassinets